|1. General provisions|

 2.4.
-Compliance Officer or CO – representative appointed by the Management Board responsible for the effectiveness of the Rules, conducting compliance over the adherence to the Rules and serving as contact person of the CySEC (Cyprus Securities and Exchange Commission) and CBC (Central Bank of Cyprus).
+Compliance Officer or CO – representative appointed by the Management Board responsible for the effectiveness of the Rules, conducting compliance over the adherence to the Rules and serving as contact person for communication with the FCIS.

 2.5.
 Business Relationship – a relationship of the Provider of service established in its economic and professional activities with the Client.

 2.6.
 Transaction – cash flow or payment order, wire transfer, credit/debit card payment or cryptocurrency wiring from a Client to the Provider of service.